MOURYAADEY/Supply-chain-analysis-/README.md

 - Collaboration, workspace, access permissions in PowerBi services
 - And more

+## Tableau learnt techniques

+- Importing data into the tableau desktop.
+- Data cleaning.
+- Creating releationships.
+- creating LOD functions and learning about the data pane.
+- Using Parameters and measures.
+- Using different visuals according to problem statements.
+- Beautiful Dashboard creation.

 ## GitHub

 - Uploading Large size files using GitHub LFS